Carnival Corporation & plc Ann - GuruFocus.com

 PR Newswire

 MIAMI, Oct.
-18, 2022 /PRNewswire/ -- Carnival Corporation & plc (NYSE/LSE: CCL; NYSE: CUK) today announced that Carnival Holdings (Bermuda) Limited (the "Issuer"), a subsidiary of Carnival Corporation (the "Company"), has priced the private offering of $2.03 billion aggregate principal amount of 10.375% Senior Priority Notes due 2028 (the "Senior Priority Notes").
-The aggregate principal amount of Senior Priority Notes to be issued was increased to $2.03 billion from $1.25 billion due to strong investor demand.
+25, 2022 /PRNewswire/ -- Carnival Corporation & plc (NYSE/LSE: CCL; NYSE: CUK) today announced that Carnival Holdings (Bermuda) Limited (the "Issuer"), a subsidiary of Carnival Corporation (the "Company"), has closed its private offering of $2.03 billion aggregate principal amount of 10.375% Senior Priority Notes due 2028 (the "Senior Priority Notes").

 The Company expects to initially use the net proceeds of the offering to repay amounts drawn under the revolving credit facility, which remains available for future principal payments on debt and for general corporate purposes.